Child contact arrangements

 The Council does not usually arrange access, custody, contact, or residence.
 Parents need to make safe choices that are best for their child.

-For more advice, you can visit:
+For more advice, visit:

 If you want to find a contact centre where children can meet with their parents, visit: